-Expunction & Sealing Your Criminal Record
+Expunction And Sealing Your Criminal Record: Are You Eligible?

 A criminal record follows you — whether you are applying for a job, applying for a school loan or trying to get an apartment.
 Even if you weren’t convicted, your arrest record may keep you from getting a job.
 Many people believe that an arrest from the past will eventually fall off their record.
 However, the only way to clear your criminal record is to take action yourself.
 I am criminal defense lawyer R. Todd Bennett, and I use my 25 years of experience to advise clients about their rights, explain the legal process and assess their eligibility for expunction (commonly referred to as expungement).